octoana/monorepo-code-scanning-action/README.md

 ```

 ## Limitations

+Actions can create matrix jobs with a maximum of 256 targets.
+This means that monorepos with more than 256 projects must be divided up into more than one workflow, until something is done to deal with this in this Action (if that is possible).

+The checks feature of GitHub can take a maximum of 1000 checks with the same name.
+That means that monorepos with more than 1000 projects cannot be scanned with them all scanned individually; so several must be grouped together to get under this 1000 threshold.

 The custom CodeQL/other tool analysis requires manual control over which build steps are applied to which project, in a single workflow, in contrast to the declarative design of the rest of the workflow.